 When our mental health goes wobbly, life can easily get turned upside down.
-Often it causes a loss of focus and decision-making becomes harder.
-We’re likely to disengage socially and may seek solace in food or increase dependence on alcohol, drugs or tobacco.
+Often it causes a loss of focus, and decision-making becomes harder.
+We’re likely to disengage socially, and may seek solace in food, or increase dependence on alcohol, drugs or tobacco.
 Enjoyment and happiness may give way to feelings of disappointment, discontentment or despair.
-By learning to power up your mental wellbeing you can build resiliency and protect and nurture your mental health.
+By learning to POWER UP YOUR MENTAL WELLBEING, you can build resiliency, and protect and nurture your mental health.

 At any given time, an expected 1 in 6 Australian workers are having mental health problems.
 The National Mental Health Commission say that about 8 million workdays are lost to mental illness annually.
 The Australian Government’s Productivity Commission released a report in October 2019 that estimates the yearly cost of mental illness and suicide at $43-$51 billion.
-That’s staggering, however, what’s particularly important to recognise is that mental ill-health is common and therefore we need not be scared to speak up and have a conversation about it.
+That’s staggering, however, what’s particularly important to recognise is that mental ill-health is common, and therefore, we need not be scared to speak up and have a conversation about it.

 Imagine if you knew the signs and symptoms of mental ill-health to be watching out for, and understood the different types of mental disorders.
-Picture having the knowledge of how to go about protecting and nurturing your mental wellbeing and where to find the resources and support networks that could help you in that quest.
+Picture having the knowledge of how to go about protecting and nurturing your mental wellbeing and where to find the resources and support networks that could help you, in that quest.

 The FREE eBook “Power Up Your Mental Wellbeing”offers that knowledge and also debunks many myths around mental ill-health.
 In this book readers can learn to distinguish between the terms: ‘mental health, mental illness and mental wellbeing’.
 What you’ll get from this eBook is your very own informative and easy-to-read Mental Health Awareness Toolkit with practical skills to learn and apply now.
-So if mental health and self-care are important priorities for you, then be sure to grab your free copy.
+So, if mental health and self-care are important priorities for you, then be sure to grab your free copy.

 PS.
 If you have ever wondered what the science says makes a ‘good life’, then you may enjoy watching this video: What Makes the Good Life?
 Lessons from the Longest Study on Happiness.